- 10+ Guests Price as advertised*

 If you will be late for the pick-up or are going to miss it altogether, please inform your guides.
 You will receive an email a week before the trip start with their names and contact details.
 If you cannot reach them, please call our first hotel, Castello di Spaltenna (+39 0577 749483) and leave a message with your expected arrival time and contact details.
 You may take a taxi to the first night’s hotel for approximately 200 euros.
 The trip takes over an hour from the center of Florence.View our pre hotel recommendations

 You will say farewell to your guides at 11:00 AM at the Castello di Casole, Casole D'elsa.
 You’ll depart by private shuttle for Hotel Montebello Splendid, Florence, arriving close to 12:30 PM.
 The hotel is a 10 minute taxi from Santa Maria Novella train station where trains connect to many European cities.
-Please do not book seats before 1:30 PM.
+Please do not book seats before 1:30 PM, allowing adequate connection time for any ongoing travel or possible traffic delays.
 The airport in Florence (FLR) is 3 miles from the city.
 You can reach it by train, taxi, or shuttle bus; please do not schedule a flight prior to 4:00 PM.
 Visit www.TrenItalia. for train information.View our post hotel recommendations

 Spring and Fall in Tuscany is usually clear and sunny, with warm daytime temperatures (75F-90F) and evening temperatures 10-15 degrees cooler.
 A jacket or wrap will be useful in the evening.
 Summers are hotter with higher daytime temperatures (80F-95F) and evening temperatures 10 degrees cooler.
 Rain is always a possibility, however, so be prepared with wet-weather gear in order to best enjoy your vacation.
 Packing List